Chamssiddine/portfolio-with-hugo/content/english/about.md

 custom_css: ""
 ---

-Hi, I'm Chamssiddine, a Master Student interested in DevOps.
-I want to contribute to the community and learn more by helping organizations integrate DevOps practices into their workflow.
-I'm particularly interested in using Cloud, Kubernetes, and Single Sign-On to create efficient remote development environments.<br>
+Hi, I'm Chamssiddine, a master's student interested in DevOps.
+I would like to contribute to the community and learn more by helping organizations integrate DevOps practices into their workflow.
+I'm particularly interested in using cloud computing, Kubernetes, and single sign-on to create efficient remote development environments.<br>